developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/barcode/index.md

 ####Platforms

 * Android
-* Zebra devices only (Not all scanning engines support all symbologies or all symbology properties)
+* Zebra devices only (not all scanning engines support all symbologies or all symbology properties)

 -----